liangliannie/deep-learning/README.md

 # deep-learning

 This is a work to show how to build a U-Net deep learning network from scatch for fixing medical sinograms with badblocks from PET systems
+And I will keep working on this until I will finish writing!!!

 Requirements:
 -----------------------------------------------------------------